How to Test Blood Sugar

 - Lightly dab the blood with a paper towel – the hole closes almost instantly.

-If you have trouble drawing a bead of blood:
+If you have trouble drawing a drop of blood:

 - Wash the hands with warm water (and dry them well of course).